scarrera03/house-price-analysis/README.md

 # 🏡 House Price Analysis

-This project uses regression techniques to predict house prices based on various features from a structured dataset.
-It compares a Linear Regression model and a Decision Tree model, evaluating their performance on a hold-out test set using the Ames Housing dataset.
+This project applies multiple regression techniques to predict house prices based on the Ames Housing dataset.
+The workflow includes data preprocessing, feature engineering, model training (Linear Regression, Decision Tree, and LASSO), and model evaluation using various performance metrics.

 ## Dataset
 The dataset contains 2,930 observations and 82 variables, describing residential properties in Ames, Iowa.
-It includes features such as:
+Features include:

-- Living area
+Living area

-- Year built
+Year built

-- Number of bathrooms and garage capacity
+Number of bathrooms and garage capacity

-- Neighborhood
+Neighborhood

-- Basement and first-floor area
+Basement and first-floor area

-- Fireplace count
+Fireplace count

+Source: Ames Housing Dataset on Kaggle
+File used: houses.csv

 **Source:** [Ames Housing Dataset on Kaggle](https://www.kaggle.com/datasets/prevek18/ames-housing-dataset?resource=download)

 The file used in this project is `houses.csv`, which was downloaded from the link above.

 ## Objective
-The goal is to build models that can accurately predict house sale prices (SalePrice) and evaluate their performance using appropriate regression metrics.
+To build predictive models for house sale prices (SalePrice) and compare their performance using appropriate regression metrics and residual analysis.

 ## Files
 - `analysis.R`: R script with data cleaning, model training, and evaluation